 The U-M CDHW recognizes the importance of tailoring care to the needs and abilities of individuals with disabilities.
 U-M CDHW members work to foster innovative, multidisciplinary clinical care and best practices that also address the psychosocial needs of those with disabilities.
 Our various medical clinics include:

-- The University of Michigan Deaf Health Clinic at the Dexter Health Center is one of the very few clinics nationwide that focuses on the primary care needs of deaf and hard of hearing patients, including Deaf American Sign Language users.
+The UM Deaf Health Clinic at the Dexter Health Center is one of the very few clinics nationwide that focuses on the primary care needs of deaf and hard of hearing patients, including Deaf American Sign Language users.
 It is the only clinic of its kind in Michigan that provides accessible services for this population.
 The Deaf Health Clinic provides full spectrum primary care services, including prenatal and obstetric care, as well as in-person and virtual mental health services.
 Established in 2016, the clinic has served as a model for best practices in both ensuring accessibility and tailoring clinical approaches to helping those with disability health issues.

-- The University of Michigan Low Vision Clinic, located at the Kellogg Eye Center, provides comprehensive vision rehabilitation care for those with low vision.
+Located at the Kellogg Eye Center, provides comprehensive vision rehabilitation care for those with low vision.
 The clinic includes low vision optometrists, an occupational therapist trained in vision rehabilitation, and an orientation and mobility specialist.

-- Von Voigtlander Women’s Hospital Gynecology and Sexual Health Clinic for adolescents and women with disabilities is located on the ninth floor of Von Voigtlander Women's Hospital.
+This clinic is for adolescents and women with disabilities and is located on the ninth floor of Von Voigtlander Women's Hospital.
 The hospital's address is 1540 E. Hospital Drive in Ann Arbor.
 Susan Dwyer Ernst, M.D., is the director of this clinic, as well as a faculty member of the U-M CDHW.
 She specializes in reproductive healthcare for adolescents and women with disabilities, adolescent gynecology and college health.
 Additionally, Dr. Ernst is director of the Gynecology and Sexual Health Clinic on the main campus at the University of Michigan, located at 207 Fletcher Street in Ann Arbor.
 She cares for U-M students, including those with disabilities, for their gynecologic care and sexual health needs.

-- Delta Dental Integrated Special Care Clinic in Ann Arbor is reserved for those patients 16 years and older for whom existing options in the School of Dentistry may not be adequate.
+This clinic is reserved for those patients 16 years and older for whom existing options in the School of Dentistry may not be adequate.
 The clinic helps those with developmental and/or intellectual disabilities, acquired cognitive disabilities including dementia; progressive neurologic conditions; physical disabilities that limit mobility, vision, hearing; chronic and complex medical problems.

-- C.S.
-Mott's Children's Hospital Pediatric Dentistry treats patients from birth to 16 years of age who are medically compromised, physically and/or mentally challenged, and who present oral diseases.
+Treats patients from birth to 16 years of age who are medically compromised, physically and/or mentally challenged, and who present oral diseases.

-- Physical Medicine and Rehabilitation Specialty Clinics -- The University of Michigan Medical School was among the first major institutions in the nation to organize and develop an independent Department of Physical Medicine and Rehabilitation.
+The University of Michigan Medical School was among the first major institutions in the nation to organize and develop an independent Department of Physical Medicine and Rehabilitation.
 It offers patient care for those with disabilities, including clinics that focus on amputee care; brain injury and concussion; pediatric rehabilitation; rehabilitation psychology and neuropsychology; and spinal cord injuries, among others.

 This specialty clinic largely serves patients who are unable to readily point or provide verbal responses though other patients participate in MACAC testing when appropriate.
 Individuals seen in the MACAC are commonly diagnosed with severe cerebral palsy and brain injury though any patient requiring this specialized testing will be considered for evaluation regardless of diagnosis.